BunsDev/chainlink-hackathon-web-wallet/README.md

 Wallets work using the minimal proxy contract standard, which allows for a better gas efficiency when creating a new wallet.

 Besides, a smart-contract can potentially optimize your transactions if you execute them in a batch using the smart-contract wallet.

+# How to Run

+1. nvm install 20
+2. nvm use 20.14.0
+3. npm install yarn
+4. yarn
+5. cd packages/extension
+6. yarn start
+7. add the "build" folder to the extensions in Google Chrome 7.1 Remove MetaMask and other conflicting wallets 7.2 Go to the -> Three Dots on the top right of Google Chrome -> Extensions -> Manage Extensions 7.3 Drag&Drop the "build" folder